Emergency (video game series): Emergency 2: The Ultimate Fight for Life

-Emergency 3: Mission:Life
+Emergency 3: Mission Life

 Known as Emergency 3 in North America, this installment is the first to use a 3D engine and a movable camera angle instead of a 2D engine.
-In addition there are 20 new missions, as well as two new game-modes; Endless and Challenge, where the player handles an infinite amount of everyday emergency situations.
+In addition, there are 20 new missions, as well as two new game modes, Endless and Challenge, where the player handles an infinite number of everyday emergency situations.

 In Emergency 3, players can use deploy more than 25 different rescue vehicles.
-Previously divided into police, fire and emergency medical services, Emergency 3 introduced technical forces, geared to handle a wide variety of miscellaneous issues formerly resolved by other units.
+Previously divided into police, fire, and emergency medical services, Emergency 3 introduced technical forces, geared to handle a wide variety of miscellaneous issues formerly resolved by other units.
 As a result, the mobile crane and bridge layer vehicle were moved under them from the fire department.
 Tech units are, however, always referred to as "technical assistants", as the German term "THW" would have created trademark violations.

 Emergency 3 also introduces the ability for players to use an editor software.
-This allows the player to create custom maps, emergencies, missions, vehicles, personnel and custom game features.
-This inspired a growing modding community to create modifications based on different cities and countries emergency services.
+This allows the player to create custom maps, emergencies, missions, vehicles, personnel, and custom game features.
+This inspired a growing modding community to create modifications based on the emergency services of different cities and countries.